 Last and final stop in Argentina is the Buenos Aires region located in the south.
 A humid climate, sandy soils, long hours of sunlight and proximity to the ocean result in grapes with high sugar content.
 The wind produces thicker skins which contribute to the intense colour of the wines.
 Here’s where we’ll enjoy fresher, more elegant wines with strong aromatic complexity.

 I hope you enjoyed going to the world’s highest and southernmost vineyards in this article in my series about wine regions of the world – Argentina.
-Please share it by clicking on the share icon on the upper left corner of your screen.
+Please share it by clicking on the share icon on the upper right corner of your screen.

 Next month, we’ll explore the wine regions of Chile